DreamCobbler/fiction-dl/README.md

 You can install **fiction-dl** using *pip*:

-    pip install --upgrade fiction-dl
+    python3 -m pip install --upgrade fiction-dl

-If the package's already installed, this command will also update it.
+(If the package's already installed, this command will also update it.)

-If you're running a Debian-derived Linux distribution, you might also want to install the following packages:
+If you're running a Debian-derived Linux distribution, you might also need to install the following packages:

     apt-get install libgl1-mesa-glx libglib2.0-0 libmupdf-dev